MatthiasGrandl/Loungy/README.md

 ## Caveats

-- It is MacOS only, but I would love to support a Linux build in the future.
-That won't happen until GPUI adds Linux support.
+- ~~It is MacOS only, but I would love to support a Linux build in the future.
+That won't happen until GPUI adds Linux support.~~ There is some very rough Linux support.
+It's still very early since a lot of functionality in GPUI required for Loungy hasn't made it into the Linux GPUI yet (they are obviously focusing on getting Zed features running first).
 - Accessibility is still a nightmare.
 GPUI is lacking a proper accessible text input so currently I am implementing one myself.
 Screen readers or people with impairments please don't try to use this yet.
 - ~~The window position is currently hardcoded, so depending on your screen resolution it might not be in the best position.
 Will be fixed as soon as there is an API for it in GPUI.~~ I kinda fixed this, but it's probably still wonky on multi display setups.
 - ~~The hotkey is currently hardcoded to `Opt+Ctrl+Cmd+Space`~~ Hotkeys are now rebindable, but it's still a bit sketchy since GPUI doesn't report raw keycodes, while the Tauri hotkey manager uses raw keycodes.
 To rebind you can simple select any command in the root search and use the `Change Hotkey` action.

-## Features

-In the absence of a proper extension system (which is wanted, but still quite far out at this point) I am adding features I need, but that aren't universally useful behind cargo feature flags.

-So far there is `tailscale` and `bitwarden`.

 ## Linux